microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 | [`float`](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex)| [`number`](https://json-schema.org/understanding-json-schema/reference/numeric#number)|
 | [`list` or `tuple`](https://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range) | [`array`](https://json-schema.org/understanding-json-schema/reference/array) |

-#### The python function registration for each assistant are in the following files
+#### The Python function registration for each assistant are in the following files

 This is where the tools are registered in the application.